openvswitch/ovs/Documentation/faq/configuration.rst

     A: Firstly, you must have a DPDK-enabled version of Open vSwitch.

-    If your version is DPDK-enabled it will support the other-config:dpdk-init configuration in the database and will display lines with "EAL:..." during startup when other_config:dpdk-init is set to 'true'.
+    If your version is DPDK-enabled it may support the dpdk_version and dpdk_initialized keys in the configuration database.
+Earlier versions of Open vSwitch only supported the other-config:dpdk-init key in the configuration in the database.
+All versions will display lines with "EAL:..." during startup when other_config:dpdk-init is set to 'true'.

     Secondly, when adding a DPDK port, unlike a system port, the type for the interface and valid dpdk-devargs must be specified.
 For example::